aachen-investment-club/dataloader/README.md

 1. As RWTH Student get Refintiv Credentials from [EFI Lehrstuhl](https://www.efi.rwth-aachen.de/cms/efi/das-lehr-und-forschungsgebiet/~rihb/eikon/)

-2. Download Refinitiv Desktop app

-3. Get your api key from Refintiv Desktop app.
+2. Get your api key from Refintiv Desktop app.
 You need to search for "Appkey" in the search bar.
 Keep in mind, some accounts from EFI might not have api key access, then the page shows an error!

-4. Setup Configuration files in root directory of this repo like in the [Refinitiv Example Repo](https://github.com/LSEG-API-Samples/Example.DataLibrary.Python)
+3. Setup Configuration folder in root directory of this repo like in the [Refinitiv Example Repo](https://github.com/LSEG-API-Samples/Example.DataLibrary.Python)

-5. Setup finished!

 ## Usage